NikolaiRadke/NikolaiRadke/README.md

   The big one.
 A real challenge, even for Dr. Frankenstein.
 * **Nokolino**
   The small litte brother, cheeky and quick to build for almost everyone.
+* **Cheapolino**
+  The easy-to-bild budget version of Nokolino with advanced power saving.
 * **Schimpfolino**
   A curse word generator in German, small, handy, almost useless, but fun!
 * **Nokolino32**